Elliott says could buy Travelport, buys 12 percent stake

-(Reuters) - Activist hedge fund Elliott Management Corp on Monday asked Travelport Worldwide Ltd (TVPT.N) to pursue a sale and said it could be a potential buyer as it disclosed a nearly 12 percent stake in the travel software company.
+March 26 (Reuters) - Activist hedge fund Elliott Management Corp on Monday asked Travelport Worldwide Ltd to pursue a sale and said it could be a potential buyer as it disclosed a nearly 12 percent stake in the travel software company.

 Elliott will encourage Travelport to launch the sale process and seek to participate, the fund said on Monday in a filing with the U.S. Securities and Exchange Commission.